Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 However, during the 70s and 80s, the policy was widely ignored, particularly here in North America.

-The pending release of the instruction in the face of certain criticism from liberal forces in America and Western Europe demonstrates the determination of the Vatican to uh improve the quality of priestly ministry and to protect the church from some of the scandals that have recently shaken the Catholic community and no doubt deterred many men from entering uh priestly training.
+The pending release of the instruction in the face of certain criticism from liberal forces in America and Western Europe demonstrates the determination of the Vatican to improve the quality of priestly ministry and to protect the church from some of the scandals that have recently shaken the Catholic community and no doubt deterred many men from entering priestly training.

-I this next story is is it's almost unbelievable.
+This next story is, it's almost unbelievable.

 I say almost unbelievable.

-They don't use their call letters anymore.
+They don't use their callers anymore.

 The Red Cross has been praised for its tireless efforts assisting storm victims in Middle Tennessee.